microsoft/ApplicationInsights-Go/README.md

 Insights service where they can be visualized in the Azure Portal.

 ## Status
-This SDK is considered to be pre-production.
+This SDKs is not recommended for production applications.
 It has not reached parity with some of the more mature SDK's.
 In particular, the gaps are:

 * Operation correlation is not supported, but this can be managed by the